Selling Multiple Correlated Goods: Revenue Maximization and Menu-Size Complexity (old title: "The Menu-Size Complexity of Auctions"): Appendix

-This paper has concentrated on a single-buyer scenario that may also be interpreted to be a monopolist pricing setting.
-One may naturally ask the same questions for more general auction settings involving multiple buyers.
-An immediate observation is that since our main results (Theorems \ref{gapr}, \ref{gapr2}, and \ref{gapd}) are separations, they apply directly also to multiple-buyer settings, simply by considering a single ``significant'' buyer together with multiple ``negligible'' (in the extreme, $0$-value for all items) buyers.
-The issue of extending the results to the multiple-buyer settings is thus relevant for the upper bounds in the paper, both the significant ones (Theorem \ref{gapappx} and Proposition \ref{logk}) and the simple ones (Propositions \ref{b1}, \ref{mb}, and Corollary \ref{dvsb}).
-In this appendix we discuss why these can all be extended to the multi-buyer scenario, at least if we are willing to incur a {\em loss that is linear in the number of buyers.} It is not completely clear where and how this loss may be avoided.
+This paper has concentrated on a single-buyer scenario that may also be interpreted to be a monopolistic price setting.
+One may naturally ask the same questions in more general settings involving multiple buyers.
+An immediate observation is that since our main results (Theorems \ref {th:infinite gap}, \ref{th:rev-m}, and \ref{th:drev}) are separations, they apply directly also to multiple-buyer settings, simply by considering a single \textquotedblleft significant\textquotedblright\ buyer together with multiple \textquotedblleft negligible\textquotedblright\ (in the extreme, with $0$-value for all goods) buyers.
+The issue of extending the results to multiple-buyer settings is thus relevant to the upper bounds in the paper, both the significant ones (Propositions \ref{th:additive-delta} and \ref {p:b/s<=logk}) and the simple ones (Proposition \ref{p:revm}).
+In this appendix we discuss why these can all be extended to the multiple-buyer scenario, at least if we are willing to incur a \emph{loss that is linear in the number of buyers.} It is not completely clear where and how this loss may be avoided.

-In the case of multiple buyers, we must first choose our notion of implementation: Bayes-Nash or Dominant-strategy.
-Also, we need to specify whether we are assuming independence between buyers' valuations or allow them to be correlated.
-The discussion here will be coarse enough as to apply to all these variants at the same time, with differences noted explicitly.
+In the case of multiple buyers, we must first choose our notion of implementation: dominant strategy or Bayesian Nash.
+Also, we need to specify whether we assume independence between buyers' valuations or allow them to be correlated.
+The discussion here will be coarse enough to apply to all these variants at the same time, with differences noted explicitly.